Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Motivation and Threat Model

 \section{Motivation and Threat Model}

 \PP{Motivation} After control flow attacks are mitigated, data-only attacks have gained popularity.
 These attacks specifically target and corrupt a program's data rather than its control flow~\cite{BOP}.
 In the context of the Linux kernel, data-only attacks often target two types of data: (1) global variables and (2) heap variables.
-For global variables, the most widely targeted variable is \code{modprobe_path}~\cite{CVE-2021-42008:online, CVE-2021-43267:online, CVE-2022-0185:online, CVE-2022-27666:online, CVE-2022-32250:online, CVE-2022-34918:online, CVE-2023-0179:online, CVE-2023-32233:online}.
-The variable is a string, the corruption of which can lead to the kernel executing an attacker-controlled executable file as root~\cite{modprobe-path}.
+For global variables, the most widely targeted variable is \code{modprobe_path}.
+The variable is a string, and its corruption leads to the kernel executing an attacker-controlled executable file as root~\cite{modprobe-path}.
 For heap variables, the most common ones are the \code{cred}~\cite{lin2022dirtycred} and the page table~\cite{dirty_pagetable}.
 Corrupting them can lead to privilege escalation directly.

-Using a common type of kernel vulnerability --- heap out-of-bound write --- as an example illustrated in ~\cref{fig:global-heap-attacks}, achieving privilege escalation by corrupting critical global variables is significantly more cumbersome than corrupting critical heap variables.
-As shown in ~\cref{fig:global-heap-attacks}(a), there are two extra steps: (1) deriving an arbitrary write primitive by corrupting a data pointer in a heap object and (2) bypassing KASLR to obtain the correct address of the global variable.
-In contrast, \cref{fig:global-heap-attacks}(b) illustrates how overwriting a critical heap variable can directly lead to privilege escalation.
+Using a common type of kernel vulnerability --- heap out-of-bound write --- as illustrated in ~\cref{fig:global-heap-attacks}, achieving privilege escalation by corrupting critical global variables is significantly more cumbersome than corrupting critical heap variables.
+As shown in ~\cref{fig:global-heap-attacks}(a), there are two extra steps: (1) deriving an arbitrary write primitive by corrupting a data pointer in a heap object and (2) bypassing KASLR to obtain the address of the global variable.
+In contrast, \cref{fig:global-heap-attacks}(b) illustrates overwriting a critical heap variable directly lead to privilege escalation.

 The example assumes the heap variables can be co-located with the vulnerable object, which may not always be possible.
-This is especially the case when defenses increasingly target the commonly exploited objects, e.g., isolation of \code{struct cred} in dedicated slab caches.
-It usually requires infoleak to obtain their address and arbitrary write primitive to corrupt them~\cite{CVE2021261:online}.
-More importantly, commercial kernels apply advanced defenses, e.g., changing kernel configs and using hypervisors to deny illegitimate accesses, to prevent corruption of the critical objects in the dedicated slab cache~\cite{KernelEx19:online, appleoss24:online, samsung1, samsung2}.
+This is especially the case when defenses increasingly target commonly exploited objects.
+First, isolation of \code{struct cred} in dedicated slab caches.
+It usually requires information leak to obtain their address and arbitrary write primitive to corrupt them.
+More importantly, commercial kernels apply advanced defenses, e.g., changing kernel configs and using hypervisors to deny illegitimate accesses, to prevent corruption of the critical objects in the dedicated slab cache~\cite{appleoss24:online, samsung1, samsung2}.
 This motivates the discovery of additional critical heap objects.